-In 1968, Charles Prior Hall, a furniture designer in California decided to create the world’s most comfortable chair.
-Taking his cue from the very popular bean bag chairs of the time, Hall filled a large inflatable vinyl bag with 300 pounds of liquid corn starch and titled his creation “the Incredible Creeping Chair.”
+Waterbeds, also known as “liquid support for human bodies,” were not an invention of the free-loving 1970s as many assume.
+The concept can be traced back to the 1800s when Scottish physician Dr. Neil Arnott introduced a water-filled bed to prevent bedsores in hospitalized patients.
+However, it wasn’t until the 1960s that they gained commercial success.
+In 1968, Charles Prior Hall, a furniture designer in California, decided to create the world’s most comfortable chair.
+Taking his cue from the trendy bean bag chairs of the time, Hall filled a large inflatable vinyl bag with 300 pounds of liquid corn starch and titled his creation “the Incredible Creeping Chair.”

-Unfortunately, he found that when he sat in it, he tended to sink so far into the chair that he felt he was being swallowed by it.
-He next tried to replace the liquid starch with Jell-O ™ which soon became lumpy and uncomfortable.
-Finally he abandoned his idea to develop a chair and filled a rectangular piece of vinyl with water and called his creation “the water bed” (so-named after the water-filled mattresses used for over 100 years for invalids.)
+Unfortunately, he found that when he sat in it, he tended to sink so far into the chair that he felt swallowed by it.
+He next tried to replace the liquid starch with Jell-O ™, which soon became lumpy and uncomfortable.
+Finally, he abandoned his idea to develop a chair.
+He filled a rectangular piece of vinyl with water and called his creation “the water bed” (so named after the water-filled mattresses used for over 100 years for invalids.)
 For years, you could find waterbeds everywhere, and in hotels and apartments for rent, they were all the designer rage.

-Hall loved his creation but found that when the water cooled, the mattress became ice-cold and clammy.
-He therefore set out to develop accessories for the bed, including a heater, a liner and a patch kit.
+Hall loved his creation but found that the mattress became ice-cold and clammy when the water cooled.
+He therefore, set out to develop accessories for the bed, including a heater, a liner, and a patch kit.